Steps 7 - 9: Choose your software supplier

 - Can they provide testimonials? – speak to users in similar practices.
 Ask about system functionality, reliability and customer service.

 - Are they ready to demonstrate the system so you can assess it for yourself?
 It’s worth asking whether you can trial the system for a limited period..

 - Clear Terms and Conditions?
 These should set out the level of service you can expect and not diverge from previous commitments.

 - Do they have efficient and responsive customer service?
 Do they offer customer service that meets your needs?

 Step 9: Make a long-term commitment

-But signing on the dotted line with a provider is not the end of the story.
+But signing on the dotted line is not the end of the story.
 You and your team should monitor progress, particularly during system installation or set-up if you decide on an online solution, to ensure your expectations are met.
 It’s also a good exercise to review the system when it has been live for six months and at regular intervals thereafter to ensure it continues to meet the needs of your practice.